valeryan/vscode-phpsab/README.md

 }
 ```

-> If you are setting this value in the extension settings user interface, make sure to leave out the quotes
+> **NOTE:** If you are setting this value in the extension settings user interface, make sure to leave out the quotes

 ```
 C:\\Users\\enter-your-username-here\\AppData\\Roaming\\Composer\\vendor\\bin\\phpcs.bat